The world's largest soft drink company

 Preventing Power and Data Loss: The World's Largest Soft Drink Company

 Losing all global data twice in a 24-hour period, the world's largest soft drink company headquartered in Atlanta, Georgia, sought the expertise of Prime Power.
 Here's what happened and how Prime Power restored service.

-In September of 2010, a large corporate data center experienced a major interruption of the Uninterrupted Power Supply (UPS), causing the generator to start and transfer load.
-After repairing the UPS, a closed re-transfer of power from generator to utility was unsuccessfully attempted.
-What resulted was an open transition that caused a momentary drop in power.
-That momentary drop in power caused the data center to lose all world-wide data.
-After a second attempt to repair the UPS, the closed transfer failed again, resulting in a second drop in power that caused the data center to lose all data once again.
-After two failed repair attempts and two losses of world-wide data in 24 hours, the corporate management sought a new solution.
-They called the Prime Power Project Team.
+In September of 2010, a large corporate data center at a leading global soft drink company experienced a major interruption of the Uninterrupted Power Supply (UPS), causing its generator to start and transfer load.
+After repairing the UPS, a closed retransfer of power from the generator to utility was unsuccessfully attempted, resulting in an open transition that caused a momentary drop in power.
+That momentary drop in power caused the data center to lose all data worldwide.
+After a second attempt to repair the UPS, the closed transfer failed again.
+The second drop in power resulted in complete data loss for a second time.
+After two failed repair attempts and two data losses within 24 hours, the company's corporate management called the Prime Power Project Team.

-After two weeks of operating on generator power, technicians successfully performed a closed transition transfer back to utility.
-Prime Power then performed a major PM, oil & filter change, and a water-pump replacement.
+After two weeks of operating on generator power, technicians successfully executed a closed transition transfer back to utility.
+Prime Power then performed a major PM, oil and filter change, and a water pump replacement.
 The system was restored and ready to operate smoothly when required.